Toward an Idiomatic Framework for Cognitive Robotics: Inference Algorithms

 As stated in \cref{sec:probabilistic_programs} a probabilistic program is a simultaneous representation of a joint distribution, $p_{\Theta}(Z,X)$, and a conditional distribution, $p_{\Theta}(X|Z)$.
 Having defined a model as such distributions we are usually interested in answering queries about the unconditioned/latent random variables, $Z$, given information about the conditioned/observed random variables, $X=\overline{X}$.
 In the combined navigation problem illustrated in \cref{fig:SLAM_plus_MDP} we are interested in determining which action to take, $z_a^{\{\tau \}}$, given prior perceived information, $x_p^{\{\tau \}}$ for $\tau \in 1,...,t$, and future optimality variables, $x_O^{\{\tau \}}$ for $\tau \in t+1,...,T$.
 Often queries of interest are statistics such as the posterior mean and variance of specific random variables, or the posterior probability of a random variable being within a given set.
 Still, it could also simply be to sample from the posterior, $p_{\Theta}\left(Z|X=\overline{X}\right)$.
 All of these queries are somehow related to the posterior distribution given by

-Unfortunately, the marginalization by the integral in the denominator of \cref{eq:intractable} in general does not have an analytical solution or is intractable to compute in most realistic problems and thereby the reason why one often has to resort to approximate inference \cite{8588399}.
+The marginalization by the integral in the denominator of \cref{eq:intractable} in general does not have an analytical solution or is intractable to compute in most realistic problems and approximate inference is therefore necessary \cite{8588399}.
 Through time, an abundance of algorithms has been developed to find an approximation to the posterior in specific problems.
 Unfortunately, many of these algorithms cannot be applied to general probabilistic programs mainly due to the possible unbounded number of random variables \cite{vandemeent2018introduction}.
 Possible applicable inference algorithms can roughly be divided into Monte Carlo based algorithms such as Sequential Monte Carlo, Metropolis-Hastings, and Hamiltonian Monte Carlo, and the optimization based Variational Inference algorithms such as Stochastic Variational inference.
 As the size and complexity of models of cognition increase, the computational efficiency of inference algorithms becomes a paramount necessity to achieve sufficient efficiency of the framework presented in \cref{sec:our_model}.
 While Monte Carlo methods often converge to the true posterior in the limit, convergence can be slow.
 Conversely, Variational Inference algorithms are often faster even though they can suffer from simplified posterior approximations \cite{8588399}.
 Also, as Variational Inference methods are based on optimization they provide a natural synergy with data-driven discriminative techniques such as deep learning.
 By accepting that robots are not necessarily supposed to behave optimally, but rather should behave as agents with bounded rationality, the above characteristic makes Variational Inference algorithms an especially interesting choice for cognitive robotics.
 Therefore, \cref{sec:VI} is devoted to giving the reader an introduction to the overall concept of Variational Inference. \Cref{sec:msg_passing} and \ref{sec:SVI} present two specific solution approaches commonly used in variational inference, namely Message-passing algorithms and stochastic variational inference, respectively.
 Both approaches have their weaknesses.
-Therefore, in \cref{sec:SMP} we outline a way of combining these two approaches to overcome the weaknesses.
+Therefore, in \cref{sec:SMP} we outline a way of combining these two approaches to overcome their weaknesses.
+The idea of combining Message-passing with stochastic variational inference, we have presented before\cite{damgaard2022SVIFDPR}, however, here we generalizes the idea to generative flow graphs.